The Ultimate Success Questionnaire

 - In the world

-– What’s important to you – write down what you want:
+What’s important to you (write what you want)?

-– Do you want to work for yourself or someone else?
+Do you want to work for yourself or for someone else?

-– If a passion – what are you passionate about?
+If you chose a passion, what are you passionate about?

-– What gets up up in the morning (besides the alarm clock and coffee)
+What gets you up in the morning (besides the alarm clock and coffee)

 why you might pick one work opportunity vs. another: